balevinstein/philosophy-pipeline/README.md

 ## Contributing

 The project has achieved **core functionality completion** with a working end-to-end pipeline.

+**📝 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed contribution guidelines.**

 Current priorities for enhancement:

 1. **Citation Accuracy**: Implement fact-checking and citation verification systems
 2. **Prompt Optimization**: Fine-tune prompts for even higher quality philosophical content